Visiting Resident Rotation in Primary Care Sports Medicine

 Primary Care Sports Medicine Rotation for Residents Outside of UNC-Chapel Hill

-The UNC Primary Care Sports Medicine Fellowship provides a two-week elective rotation for second- and third-year residents* interested in gaining more experience in Primary Care Sports Medicine training.
+The UNC Primary Care Sports Medicine Fellowship provides a two-week elective rotation for second- and third-year Family Medicine, Internal Medicine/IM-Peds, and Physical Medicine & Rehabilitation residents* interested in gaining more experience in Primary Care Sports Medicine training.
 Highlights of the rotation experience and requirements are noted below.

-*The rotation is open to third- and fourth-year Physical Medicine and Rehabilitation residents.
+*For Physical Medicine and Rehabilitation, the rotation is open to third- and fourth-year residents.